 Pilot programs to address neighborhood canvassing, mold/moisture remediation, roof repairs, electrical repairs, lead and asbestos remediation will be considered on a case-by-case basis with the implementation contractors, contracting directly with the above mentioned organizations.
-The utilities will place a hold on the pilot program for new measures such as, cool roofs, reflective window film, and gravity film exchange, etc. until 2012.
-The utilities will also place a hold until 2012, on the initiative to conduct a pilot program for customers having homes with extremely high or unexplained high use where homes would receive deep energy reductions using a 3-4 hour comprehensive investigative audit and energy education, state of the art insulation techniques, and other custom energy saving applications and practices to radically reduce the energy use.
+The utilities will reinstate the pilot program for cool roofs for the balance of 2011.
+The other new measures such as reflective window film and gravity film exchange will continue to be on hold until 2012.
+The utilities will continue to place a hold until 2012, the initiative to conduct a pilot program for customers having homes with extremely high or unexplained high use where homes would receive deep energy reductions using a 3-4 hour comprehensive investigative audit and energy education, state of the art insulation techniques, and other custom energy saving applications and practices to radically reduce the energy use.